-In order to facilitate the regeneration of Horley town centre a framework plan has been produced to show an overall picture of the future shape of the town (Figure 2 and figure 3 and enlarged version of the town centre).
+In order to facilitate the regeneration of Horley town centre a framework plan has been produced to illustrate what the future shape of the town could be(Figure 2 and figure 3 and enlarged version of the town centre).
 The illustrative plans shown are indicative only.
-The future development of a site will be considered against the relevant polices and the specific characteristics and limitations of the site at the time.
+The future development of a site will be considered against the relevant designations and policies and the specific characteristics and limitations of the site at the time.